T809DATA/T809DATA_2020/05_backprop/README.md

 $$
 \text{yellow} = \begin{bmatrix}1\\0\\0\end{bmatrix}, \text{green} = \begin{bmatrix}0\\1\\0\end{bmatrix}, \text{blue} = \begin{bmatrix}0\\0\\1\end{bmatrix},
 $$
 >*But why would we choose to do this instead of just using $0, 1, 2$ ?
 The reason is simple, using ordinal categorical label injects assumptions into the network that we want to avoid.
-The network might assume that `yellow: 0` is more different from `blue: 1` than `green: 2` because the difference in the labels is greater.
+The network might assume that `yellow: 0` is more different from `blue: 2` than `green: 1` because the difference in the labels is greater.
 We want our neural networks to output* **probability distributions over classes** *meaning that the output of the network might look something like:*
 $$
 \text{NN}(x) = \begin{bmatrix}0.32\\0.03\\0.65\end{bmatrix}
 $$
-> *From this we can directly make a prediction, `0.65` is highest so the model is most confident in that the input feature corresponds to the `green` label*
+> *From this we can directly make a prediction, `0.65` is highest so the model is most confident in that the input feature corresponds to the `blue` label*

 ## Section 2 - Training the Network